Sam-Osian/PFD-toolkit/docs/extractor/basics.md

+---
+title: "Pull out structured data from reports"
+description: |
+  Learn how the Extractor converts free text into structured columns.
+---

 # Pull out structured data from reports

 `Extractor` lets you turn free text into structured columns.
 This is useful for running statistics, tracking patterns, and comparing cases at scale.